shivani-CI/My-Planner---To-Do/README.md

   ![image](https://github.com/user-attachments/assets/e1a88117-83ca-4af4-86b5-0454e0dce977)

   1. Add and categorise tasks - Easily add tasks by entering text into the input field and selecting a category.
-Assign tasks to different categories such as General, Work, or Personal.
+Assign tasks to different categories such as Work, Personal, Important, Planned or Flagged.

      ![image](https://github.com/user-attachments/assets/e87a0c9d-9345-46d9-9030-81a9d5116a6e)